AshwAthi8/Python/Basics_of_python.md

 you are eligible to vote
 >>>
 ```
-If we have one than one condition to check we can use a elif statement.
+If we have moere than one condition to check we can use elif statements.

 ```sh
 $ python3